-The red grape variety (also Bacchus Bidault) comes from France.
-The selection was made in 1876 by the French breeder Charles Bidault.
-According to the breeder, it was long considered to be an open flowered seedling of the Poulsard Noir variety.
-According to DNA analyses carried out in 2012, however, it is probably a natural cross between Gouais Blanc x Cabernet Franc.
-However, this is based on only 20 DNA markers (see molecular genetics).
-The vine is suitable as a wine press and table grape.
-However, no stock was reported in 2010 (Statistics Kym Anderson).
+The red grape variety (also Bacchus Bidault) originates from France.
+It was selected in 1876 by the French breeder Charles Bidault.
+According to the breeder, it was long considered an open-pollinated seedling of the Poulsard Noir variety.
+According to DNA analyses carried out in 2012, however, it is a presumably natural cross between Gouais Blanc x Cabernet Franc.
+However, this is based on only 20 DNA markers (see Molecular Genetics).
+The vine is suitable as a wine grape and table grape.
+However, no stock was reported in 2010 (Kym Anderson statistics).